My Wish List

 The best way to hear from God and know how He wants you to live is to know what the Bible, His Word, says.
 God’s Word gives us wisdom.
 And as we study the Bible, our mind is renewed (see Romans 12:2), so we no longer just think the way the world thinks – we can think the way God thinks!

 We have to habitually study the Word to really have confidence in God and know we can hear Him.
 The Bible is food for our spirit.
 As we spend time reading and meditating on Scripture, we develop a strong spirit.
 Then we can hear God speaking to our heart – where He dwells in us – and make decisions based upon what He’s leading us to do, not just what we may think, feel or want.

 When you go beyond what you want, what you think and what you feel and do what the Word and the Spirit of God tell you to do, you are able to develop good habits and break bad ones.
 You come to a place where the blessings of God – His righteousness, peace and joy – overflow in your life.

 Life is simple and peaceful when we come to God like little children and say, “God, I don’t want to live on my own.
 I want to trust You.
 When I don’t know what to do, I’ll trust You.
 When I don’t understand why, I’ll trust You.
 I’ll do my part with Your help, and when I’m done, I’ll trust You to do the rest.”

-This article is taken from Joyce's four-part CD series, Making Good Habits, Breaking Bad Habits.
+This article is taken from Joyce's Action Plan, Making Good Habits, Breaking Bad Habits.